SystemFw/blog/content/staging/paxos-failures.md

 - The set of processes is fixed and known to all participants:
   _reconfiguration_ is not supported.
-This is not a realistic assumption in the real world, where we want to eventually replace machines that have crashed, or scale a cluster up and down.
+This is not a realistic assumption in the real world, where we want to eventually replace machines that have exploded, or scale a cluster up and down.
   Reconfiguration is often left as an exercise for the reader, but it's actually very tricky and several papers are dedicated exclusively to it.
 - There is no storage fault model.
-Storage goes away when a process crashes, but it's assumed to work reliably when the process is running.
+Storage goes away when a process explodes, but it's assumed to work reliably when the process is running.
 This is not fully realistic either as disk corruption in the medium term is very possible.
 Again, there are dedicated papers to this problem.